julianhoratschek/dotter/README.md

 ## Intended Use :thought_balloon:

-- Bundle config (and other) files in one location :inbox_tray:
+:inbox_tray: Bundle config (and other) files in one location

-- Automatic management of symlinks on your system to have all programs always find their respective config-files :paperclip:
+:paperclip: Automatic management of symlinks on your system to have all programs always find their respective config-files

-- Use a version-management system of your choice to manage all of your config-files in one place :recycle:
+:recycle: Use a version-management system of your choice to manage all of your config-files in one place

-- Easily reset changes: removing a file from Dotter will move it back to its original location :leftwards_arrow_with_hook:
+:leftwards_arrow_with_hook: Easily reset changes: removing a file from Dotter will move it back to its original location

 ## Usage :wrench: